WELCOME TO INCLUSORIUM.

 Alabama: in this state, persons under the age of 21 are currently not allowed to consume alcohol in any amount at any time for any reason.

 It is easy enough to describe these circumstances in terms of civics: legislatures in two states establish different age of consumption laws.
-One law provides no exceptions whatsoever and another law providing broad exceptions.
+One law provides no exceptions whatsoever and another law provides far-reaching exceptions.
 Nothing complicated here.

 But it is far more difficult to describe these circumstances in terms of culture: what is it that legislators cared about when they adopted these laws?
 What was on their collective minds?
 It is hard for me to imagine how any group of legislators could fail to concern themselves with individual and community safety, family relationships, mechanisms of enforcement, and other areas of potential impact from alcohol use.
 But if all legislators concern themselves with the exact same things, how is it that the ones in Alabama and Connecticut come up with such different pieces of legislation?